mcnabola/thebestmotherfuckingwebsite/README.md

 This is all good, but I want to use this for a simple website now.
 I dont want to remove junk.
 I want to start adding content NOW.
 Thats why I stripped back the less necessary stuff and just kept the nice styling.

+I like this MotherfuckingWebsite out of all the versions as it has pictures of Cats.
+The other websites dont have picture functionality.

 ## Clone the repo
 `git clone https://github.com/denysvitali/thebestmotherfuckingwebsite`